alexandre-bernier/coro_eyes_ros/README.md

 - <b>CoRo Eyes</b>

-Launching this node will call the Scan node as well as the post-processing node `scripts/coro_eyes.py`.
+Launching this node will call the Scan node, the post-processing node `scripts/coro_eyes.py` and the point cloud visualizer node `scripts/pc_visualizer.py`.
 The post-processing node listens to user inputs and calls the `coro_eyes/Scan` service.
 If you wish to apply any post-processing with Open3D, you can write your own code in the `post_processing` function in `scripts/coro_eyes.py`.
-The processed point cloud will be published to the `/coro_eyes/point_cloud` topic.
+The processed point cloud will be published to the `/coro_eyes/point_cloud` topic and displayed by the visualizer node.

     roslaunch coro_eyes_ros coro_eyes.launch

 Arguments:

 `show_camera_feed` You can show or hide the camera feed.
 Default: `false`.

+`show_visualizer` You can show or hide the point cloud visualizer.
+Default: `true`.

 - <b>Scan</b>